pigeons56/pigeons56/README.md

 Upon stumbling upon this page, you are now a rat 🐀.
 Your objective is to get to the cheese (C).
 Once you obtain the cheese, you are un-ratified and may return to debugging.
+If you're sick of debugging, feel free to stay a rat and enjoy this cheese upfront 🧀.

 <pre>
               █████████████████████████████████████████████████████████████████